 At night, I wait until Kilo is tired and we have cuddled a lot (usually around 10pm).
 I take him potty, take off his harness (he sleeps nakey), then take him down with some treats and say “Night, Night”.
 He goes in to his crate very willingly and goes to sleep fast most nights.

 Some nights he takes himself to bed if he is tired as he likes it so much.
 I then just go down and take off his harness and shut his crate door (although he can sort of shut it if he is hiding treasure like socks in there LOL – he definitely considers it his own private space and is a bit defensive of his things in it now).

 I check he does not have a problem on the rare occasion he calls me after I shut the door.
-He may need a little more cuddling, especially if I have been out or travelling, or to go potty again but usually he is fine until morning.
+He may need a little more cuddling, especially if I have been out or travelling, or to go potty again, but usually he is fine until morning.
 He was already 2 when he came to us so he could usually last the night without a pee as long as he went out before bed.

-Training your dog to stay in their crate takes time, however, it can be fun.
-If you pay attention to your dog’s feelings, motivate and reward them, and have patience, your dog will begin to understand the purpose of his crate and enjoy it like Kilo.
+Training your dog to stay happily in their crate takes time, however, it can be fun.
+If you pay attention to your dog’s feelings, motivate and reward them, and have patience, your dog should begin to understand the purpose of his crate and enjoy it like Kilo.